amwelch/hubot-confluence/README.md

 	HUBOT_CONFLUENCE_PORT			#Defaults to 443
 	HUBOT_CONFLUENCE_NUM_RESULTS  	#The number of results to return.
 Defaults to 1.
 	HUBOT_CONFLUENCE_TIMEOUT  		#Timeout in ms for requests to confluence.
-Default is no timeout
+Default is no timeout HUBOT_CONFLUENCE_PROTOCOL     #Configure the protocol to use to connect to confluence (default: https, common use cases: http, https)

 ##Commands